-The Trans-Inductor Voltage Regulator (TLVR) has emerged as a promising topology for powering low-voltage, high-current, multi-phase applications such as data centres, storage systems, graphics cards, and personal computing.
+The Trans-Inductor Voltage Regulator (TLVR) has emerged as a promising topology for powering low-voltage, high-current, multiphase applications such as data centres, storage systems, graphics cards, and personal computing.
 These systems require a reliable and efficient power delivery solution that can support processors, memory, and high-current ASICs and FPGAs.

-Traditionally, non-TLVR multi-phase circuits have been used to meet these requirements.
+Traditionally, voltage regulator modules (VRMs) have been used to meet these requirements.
 However, the increasing demands of these applications have led to the limitations of the traditional approach.
-In May 2019, the TLVR circuit was introduced in the TD Commons, proposing a novel approach that replaces the traditional inductors with trans-inductors (1:1 ratio transformers).
+The TLVR circuit was introduced proposing a novel approach that replaces the traditional inductors with transinductors (1:1 ratio transformers).
 This change dramatically improves transient response and voltage regulation and has been widely adopted in VR14 and related programs.
 Despite the significant benefits of the TLVR topology, there has been little investigation of the magnetic components' actual performance, efficiency, manufacturability, and cost.
 This paper aims to address this gap by reviewing both the non-TLVR and TLVR topologies and magnetic structures.
 Additionally, the paper will examine the circuit waveforms and 3D finite element models and provide a detailed analysis of the trade-offs between the two approaches.
 The analysis will include an efficiency comparison based on simulation results.
+PRI-SEC WINDING